 **I prefer to let tea and fruit infuse even more in the refrigerator overnight**

 You can make iced tea by brewing tea traditionally and then adding ice or allowing it to cool, or you can make sun tea.
 You can use any type of true tea – or herb tea.
 You can toss in citrus, fruits, herbs or spices when you steep it for additional flavor.
 Go crazy!
-Mix things up; add lemon, mint and ginger to black tea; peaches and lime to white tea; raspberries and orange slices go beautifully with Earl Gray.
-Have a tea free-for-all, have fun and reap the many benefits along the way.
+Mix things up; add lemon, mint and ginger to black tea; peaches and lime to white tea; raspberries and orange slices go beautifully with Earl Grey.
+Have a tea-for-all, have fun and reap the many benefits along the way.

 After water, tea is the most frequently consumed beverage in the world.
 Which make sense; tea goes hand in hand with images of Asia, the United Kingdom, India, Russia.
 But how about here in the old United States of America?
 It might not seem like we have a booming tea culture, but the fact is that on any given day, more than half of the American population drinks tea.
 But here’s the twist: 85 percent of that tea is served on the rocks.